Maintaining Financial Controls in a Disrupted, Remote-Work Environment

 - Lorri Kidder

-In light of the recent COVID-19 outbreak, most nonprofit organizations have now been required to instruct many of their employees to work remotely or implement the use of technology to continue providing programs and collect contributions.
-This transition is unchartered territory in an environment that is evolving daily.
-Most organizations have policies and controls that were otherwise already established and were not originally designed to operate in a remote work scenario.
-With members of key teams, like accounting, working remotely, there is an increased number of people following unfamiliar protocols with indirect oversight, and adapting to the implementation of new technologies.
+Most nonprofit organizations have policies and controls that were not originally designed to operate in a remote work scenario.
+When a disaster forces members of key teams, like accounting, to work remotely, there are an increased number of people following unfamiliar protocols with indirect oversight and adapting to the implementation of new technologies.
 This technology implementation opens up the potential for a break in financial controls and increases the risk that fraud could occur.
 Be sure to consider the items below during this crisis to ensure that proper financial controls are maintained.

 Short-Term

-- In order to remain successfully operational, it's crucial to determine which processes are the most vital and take steps to develop alternative processes.
+- Determine which processes are the most vital and take steps to develop alternative processes.
 Tasks like receipt and disbursement processing, as well as purchasing (including credit cards) and payroll, are the first processes to address.
-Communicate to all parties involved in these kinds of processes as a means to ensure consistent protocol and provide adequate guidance.
+Communicate to all parties involved in these kinds of processes to provide adequate guidance and ensure consistency.

-- Employees may require access to specific data to perform their daily functions, so it's important to make it possible for them to securely gain access to this electronic information.
-Be sure to involve IT personnel in these decisions as a means to evaluate the safety of system firewalls and security systems.
+- Ensure that employees can securely gain access to the electronic data they need to perform their daily functions.
+It will be crucial to involve IT personnel in these considerations to evaluate the impact of system firewalls and security systems.

-- Make it a point to communicate to employees what remote-work practices are secure and allowed and which are not.
-This communication may include explaining to your team under what circumstances they may use unsecured networks.
-Individuals with access to sensitive data must be reminded of any additional security procedures they will be required to follow now that they are working in a different environment.
+- Ensure that employees understand which remote-work practices are secure and allowed and which are not.
+This may include ensuring that the team knows under what circumstances they may use unsecured networks.
+For individuals with access to sensitive data, they must be reminded of any additional security procedures they must follow now that they are working in a different environment.

-- It is essential to track and document any changes made to approval levels, access rights, procedures, or responsibilities.
-Any unforeseen adjustments to a process could potentially become a point of weakness.
-Therefore, tracking all changes enables more precise on-going and after-the-fact monitoring.
+- It is crucial that all changes made to approval levels, access rights, procedures, or responsibilities are tracked and documented in detail.
+Sudden changes to a process are more likely to be a point of weakness; therefore, tracking the changes enables more precise ongoing and after-the-fact monitoring.

 Medium-Term

-After the initial disruption, it will be necessary for many nonprofit organizations to operate remotely for an extended period of time.
-During this time, it is important to note that:
+After the initial disruption, it may be necessary for the workforce to operate remotely for an extended period of time.
+During this time, we recommend the following:

-- Processes that have traditionally always been paper-based will transition to an electronic format.
-Consider electronic approval sign-offs, given that they are unique and identifiable to a specific individual with the appropriate approval authority.
-It is essential that no-one can falsely apply someone else’s electronic signature, which is preventable by implementing unique password-protected user accounts.
+- Many processes will transition from being paper-based to electronic.
+Remember that approval sign-offs can be done electronically, provided they are unique and identifiable to a specific individual with the appropriate approval authority.
+It is important that no one can falsely apply someone else’s electronic signature, which is preventable by implementing unique password-protected user accounts.

 - Determine if there can be alternative delivery channels utilized to continue providing programs and services to members.
 These delivery channels might include the implementation of technology that will require enhanced security measures to ensure that data is protected.